Trustpoint-Project/trustpoint/docs/source/test_plan/test_cases_func_req.rst

     - The device replaces its old certificate with the new one.

 #.
 Handling Unauthorized Requests
-    - A device with invalid credentials tries to access the CMP endpoint.
+    - A device with invalid credentials tries to access the :term:`CMP` endpoint.
     - The system rejects the request with an appropriate error response.

 #.
 Certificate Revocation for a Compromised Device